matthewwilfred/matthewwilfred.github.io/_posts/2016-10-23-DSI-project2.md

 ![_config.yml](../images/Dashboard 4.png)

-An interesting feature of this dataset is that we can extract information to find out how long individual artists stayed in the Top 100 chart_.
+An interesting feature of this dataset is that we can extract information to find out how long individual artists stayed in the Top 100 char.
 While no artist was able to remain in Top 100 for the entire duration of 76 weeks, a handful shown in the top chart lasted more than 35 weeks, with Creed topping out in terms of __chart persistence__ with 65 weeks in the Top 100 before falling off.
 By contrast, at the bottom rung there were artists who only appeared on the list for one week.

 Also noteworthy is that, comparing with the first chart shown, __the set of artists who have longest chart persistence do not overlap significantly with those who created the most Top 10 songs__.